CS-Social-Good-CalPoly/Vera/README.md

 2. **Update from the Remote Main Branch:**
    - Execute `git pull` to ensure your local main branch is up-to-date with the latest changes from the remote main branch (production branch).
+     ```
+     git pull
+     ```

 3. **Create a New Task Branch:**
-   - Create a new branch with a name related to the task you'll be working on.
+   - Create a new branch with a name related to the task you'll be working on:
+     ```
+     git checkout -b NewBranchName
+     ```
      For example, if you're fixing a bug, you might name the branch "fix/bug-description."

 4. **Work on Your Task:**
    - Make changes in your local branch related to the task.
-Use `git push` to push your changes to the remote branch to facilitate collaboration.
+We recommend committing your progress every now and then so that if you, let's say, deleted all your code and exited your IDE...you would be able to recover your progress using Git.

 5. **Commit and Push Your Code:**
    - Once you've completed your task (including testing), commit your code and push it to the remote repository.
-Here's how you can do it:
+Here's the whole shabang:

      - **Add the files with your changes:**